Deepchill Technologies Inc.: Products

-Many food products require different types of ice during the various stages of processing and storage, to optimize quality and freshness.
+Many food products require different types of ice during the various stages of processing and storage to optimize quality and freshness.
 Being able to vary the ice state is important because changing the state of the medium also changes its behavior and allows one to create ideal preservation conditions.
-A single Variable-State Ice System can deliver ice in a complete range of ice-states to suit any preservation requirement: ice fraction can be varied from very liquid ice, to a very thick paste, and ultimately dry (liquid free) ice crystals; the salt content can be controlled to create salt-free slurry or salt water slurry of any salt concentration; and the size of the crystals in the slurry can be controlled.
-The most effective state of Deepchill can then be pumped and discharged at different points in a facility- for example, very liquid with low ice concentration for rapid pre-chilling, slurry for continued chilling during processing, long-lasting paste with very high ice concentration for temporary or overnight storage, and dry (pure water) crystals for packing.
+A single Variable-State Ice System can deliver ice in a complete range of ice-states to suit any preservation requirement.
+The ice fraction can be varied from very liquid ice, to a very thick paste and ultimately dry (liquid free) ice crystals.
+The salt content can be controlled to create salt-free slurry or saltwater slurry of any salt concentration and the size of the crystals in the slurry can be controlled.
+The most effective state of Deepchill can then be pumped and discharged at different points in a facility.
+For example, very liquid ice with low ice concentration for rapid pre-chilling, slurry for continued chilling during processing, long-lasting paste with very high ice concentration for temporary or overnight storage, and dry (pure water) crystals for packing.